 1. Go to the DNASTAR My Account page.
 If you are not already logged in, you will be prompted to log in.

-2. Click the NovaCloud Services button:

-4. Follow the instructions in the online wizard.
+- 2. Click the NovaCloud Services button: - 3.
+Choose the Nova application of interest: - NovaFold NovaDock NovaFold Antibody - 4.
+Follow the instructions in the online wizard.

 To monitor run status and download results: